mluyo3414/Descrambler/README.md

 - QT

 * The program can be made and executed from the terminal as well as from QT.
-For reference on how to install Qt, please go to: http://qt-project.org/doc/qt-4.8/installation.html
+For references on how to install Qt on various OS, please go to: http://qt-project.org/doc/qt-4.8/installation.html

+* To simply install QT on a Linux OS the following instruction will download all the files you need.
+Bewarned it is a massive download (174 MB): sudo apt-get install qt-sdk

 INSTRUCTIONS:
 =======================================
-*From the terminal once in the project directory: qmake - project qmake make
+*From the terminal once in the project directory run the following commands to make and build the project: qmake -project qmake make